Alec-Keeler/brain_orama_mk2/README.md

 ## Technologies Used

 BrainOrama was built using a combination of Ruby on Rails with PostgreSQL, React, Redux, Javascript, HTML, CSS and the [animate.css library](https://github.com/daneden/animate.css).
 Ruby on Rails was used to format the back end.
 React and Redux were used to connect the Rails back end to the front end and design the User Interface.
-HTLM, CSS and animate.css were used to enhane the User Experience.
+HTLM, CSS and animate.css were used to enhance the User Experience.

 ## Specific Features